 - The percentage of Black students prepared for and graduating from post-secondary schools remain significantly less than the percentage of white students.
 Inequities in learning supports create an achievement gap by race further exacerbated by the economic health of the communities where families live.
 YWCA DE believes every student deserves equitable access to quality education, culturally sensitive and situationally appropriate learning supports.

 - Many students come to school with complex physical and mental health concerns or social service needs.
 Access to school-based health services helps to create a positive school climate, prevents worsening of mental health conditions, and leads to better education outcomes for students.
 Black and brown children have a disproportionate risk of experiencing mental health disorders connected with traumatic stress, which is exacerbated by bias in school disciplinary policies.
 YWCA DE supports enhanced access to school-based health services, trauma-informed schools and restorative discipline practices.

 - YWCA supports the use of body worn cameras by law enforcement as was recently signed into state law; however, we acknowledge the sensitive intersection of ensuring the safety of victims of violence and the right to racial and social justice that the law can provide.
 We encourage that the points of view of victims of domestic and sexual violence be incorporated when developing the policies and procedures for implementation of the law.

 - Gender Based Violence

-- Health disparities resulting from systemic racism are explained by the social determinants of health in which quality of life and health status are linked to economic status and educational attainment.
-YWCA DE supports policies that address disparities in social determinants of health and ensures low-barrier access to quality healthcare in low-income communities in which people of color are overrepresented, as well as cultural competency and implicit bias education for all those working in the healthcare system, and enhanced maternal health options for women of color including pre- and post-natal support.
+- The overall health disparities resulting from systemic racism can be explained by the social determinants of health in which the quality of life and health status are fundamentality linked to economic status and educational attainment.
+YWCA DE supports policies that address disparities in social determinants of health and ensures low-barrier access to quality healthcare in low-income communities in which people of color are overrepresented, cultural competency and implicit bias education for all those working in the healthcare system, and enhanced maternal health options for women of color including pre- and post-natal support.